databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 Datafuse allows us to write custom aggregate functions through rust code.
 It's not an easy way because you need to be a rustacean first.
 Datafuse has a plan to support writing UDAFs in other languages(like js, web assembly) in the future.

-In this section we will talk about how to write aggregate functions in datatfuse.
+In this section we will talk about how to write aggregate functions in Datafuse.

 ## AggregateFunction trait introduction

-All aggregate functions implement `AggregateFunction` trait, and we register them into a global static factory named `FactoryFuncRef`, the factory is just an index map and the keys are names of aggregate functions, noted that a function's name in datafuse is case-insensitive.
+All aggregate functions implement `AggregateFunction` trait, and we register them into a global static factory named `FactoryFuncRef`, the factory is just an index map and the key is the name of the aggregate function.

+!!! note
+    Function name in Datafuse is case-insensitive.

 ``` rust